interkosmos/fortran-tcdb/README.md

 # f08tcdb: Fortran 2008 Interface to Tokyo Cabinet
-An ISO C binding interface to the Tokyo Cabinet key-value database for Fortran 2008.
+An ISO C binding interface to the [https://fallabs.com/tokyocabinet/](Tokyo Cabinet) key-value database for Fortran 2008.
 At the moment, only string-based hash databases are supported.

 ![Tokyo Cabinet](logo.png)